pkg-tool/vibro/docs/src/configuring-languages.md

 ## File Associations

-Zed automatically detects file types based on their extensions, but you can customize these associations to fit your workflow.
+Vector automatically detects file types based on their extensions, but you can customize these associations to fit your workflow.

-To set up custom file associations, use the [`file_types`](./configuring-zed.md#file-types) setting in your `settings.json`:
+To set up custom file associations, use the [`file_types`](./configuring-vector.md#file-types) setting in your `settings.json`:

 ```json [settings]
 "file_types": {